-Pursuant to Section 177(9) of the Act read with Regulation 22 of the SEBI Listing Regulationsyour Company has duly established Vigil Mechanism for Directors and employees to reportconcerns about unethical behavior actual or suspected fraud or violation of Company'scode of conducts or ethics policy.
+Pursuant to Section 177(9) read with Regulation 22 of the SEBI Listing Regulationsyour Company has duly established Vigil Mechanism for Directors and employees to reportconcerns about unethical behavior actual or suspected fraud or violation of Company'scode of conducts or ethics policy.
 Audit Committee of the Board monitors and oversee thevigil mechanism.

 The Board of Directors acknowledges the responsibility for ensuring compliance with theprovisions of Section 134(3) (c) read with Section 134(5) of the Act and confirm that:

-(c) the Directors had taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of this Act for safeguarding theassets of the Company and for preventing and detecting fraud and other irregularities;
+(c) the Directors had taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of the Act for safeguarding theassets of the Company and for preventing and detecting fraud and other irregularities;

-(e) the Directors had laid down Internal Financial Controls to be followed by theCompany and that such Internal Financial Controls are adequate and were operatingeffectively; and
+(e) the Directors had laid down internal financial controls to be followed by theCompany and that such internal financial controls are adequate and were operatingeffectively; and

-(f) The Directors had devised proper systems to ensure compliance with the provisionsof all applicable laws and that such systems were adequate and operating effectively.
+(f) The Directors had devised proper systems to ensure compliance with the provisionsof all applicable laws and that such systems are adequate and operating effectively.

 Pursuant to Section 148 of the Act read with Rule 4 of the Companies (Cost Records andAudit) Amendment Rules 2014 your Company is required to have the audit of its costaccounting records relating to products manufactured by Rossell Tea Division and RossellTechsys Division.
-M/s.
-Shome & Banerjee Cost Accountants conducted thisaudit for the Previous Financial Year ended 31st March 2016 and submitted their report to the Central Government on 8th December 2020.
+Accordingly M/s.
+Shome & Banerjee Cost Accountants conducted thisaudit for the Previous Financial Year ended 31st March 2020 (Firm Registration No.000001) and submitted their report to the Central Government on 8th December 2020.

 Their remuneration is required to be ratified by the Members in the ensuing AnnualGeneral Meeting.

-The report confirms that the Company had complied with the statutory provisions listedunder Form MR-3 and the Company also has proper Board Processes andCompliance Mechanism.
+The report confirms that the Company had complied with the statutory provisions listedunder Form MR-3 and the Company has also in place the proper Board Processes andCompliance Mechanism.
 The Report does not contain any qualification reservation oradverse remark or disclaimer which requires any further comments or explanations in thisreport.
 However the Secretarial Auditors have observed the following:

-All the Related Party Transactions are entered on arm's length basis and are in theordinary course of business in compliance with the applicable provisions of the Act andSEBI Listing Regulations.
+All the related party transactions are entered on arm's length basis and are in theordinary course of business in compliance with the applicable provisions of the Act andSEBI Listing Regulations.
 There are no significant related party transactions made by theCompany with Promoters Directors or Key Managerial Personnel etc. which may havepotential conflict with the interest of the Company at Large.
-All related partytransactions are presented to the Audit Committee and the Board if required for approval.Omnibus Approval is obtainedfor the transactions which are foreseen and repetitive innature.
+All related partytransactions are presented to the Audit Committee and the Board if required for approval.Omnibus approval is obtained for the transactions which are foreseen and repetitive innature.
 Policy on Related party transactions as approved by the Board is uploaded on theCompany's website at the weblink: http://www.rossellindia.com/divisions/

 Your Company's business faces various risks - strategic as well as operational inrespect of all its Divisions.
 The Company has an adequate risk management system whichtakes care of identification assessment and review of risks as well as their mitigationplans put in place by the respective risk owners.
 The risks which were being addressed bythe Company during the year under review included risks relating to market conditionsenvironmental information technology etc. The Company has developed and implemented theRisk Management Policy with an objective to provide a more structured framework forproactive management of all risks related to the business of the Company and to make itmore certain that growth and earnings targets as well as strategic objectives are met.

-The major risks and concerns being faced by various business segments of the Companyare discussed in report on Management Discussion and Analysis forming part of thisReport.
+The major risks and concerns being faced by various business segments of the Companyare discussed in report on Management Discussion and Analysis forming part of this Reportas Annexure-7.

 The Audit Committee of the Board reviews the risk assessment and minimization procedurein the light of the Risk Management Policy of the Company.